cjlotz/Xamarin.Plugins/Messaging/Details.md

 ```

 ### Using the API
-The messaging API's can be accessed on the different mobile platforms using the `CrossMessaging` singleton or `MessagingPlugin` static class.
+The messaging API's can be accessed on the different mobile platforms using the `CrossMessaging` singleton class.
 Have a look at the `Plugin.Messaging.Samples.sln` for samples that illustrate using the API on the different platforms.
 Here are some snippets from the samples that illustrate how to access the API from within an `Activity`, `UIViewController` or Windows `Page`.

 ```csharp
 // Make Phone Call